 DairyNZ: Pioneering New Zealand's Dairy Industry

-DairyNZ is a pivotal organization in New Zealand's dairy sector, dedicated to advancing the industry through comprehensive research, development, and farmer support programs.
-As a non-commercial entity, DairyNZ's mission is centered on ensuring the prosperity of New Zealand's dairy industry.
+DairyNZ stands as a pivotal force in New Zealand's dairy sector, committed to advancing the industry through robust research, development, and farmer support programs.
+As a non-commercial entity, DairyNZ's mission is centered on ensuring the prosperity and sustainability of New Zealand's dairy industry.

 Location and Facilities